frederick-lg/teach/README.md

 # Welcome to the Teach repo

 This repository is dedicated to learning and knowledge sharing.
+Enjoy!